Last edit: May 13, 2017

 An additional chapter treats the boundary element method, and related software is available at this side.

-For a continuation of the ideas developed in this book see our new title
+For a continuation of the ideas developed in this book see the title

 by Friedel Hartmann